nirbhikneup/DSA-/README.md

 # DSA-
-This is my DSA journey
+This is my DSA journey.
+I am following some free tutorials, which I'm later gonna back up with some leetcode problems.